 MBT chemical has a slightly foul odor and bitter taste, non-poisonous.
 Easily soluble in ethyl acetone, acetone, dilute solution of sodium hydroxide and sodium carbonate, soluble in ethyl alcohol, not easily soluble in benzene, insoluble in water and gasoline.

 2-Mercaptobenzothiazole (MBT) is a hemi-ultra accelerator, extensively used in the vulcanization of natural and synthetic rubbers.
-It mainly used in the manufacture of rubber tire, rubber belts, rubber shoes, and other technical rubber goods.
+It mainly used in the manufacture of rubber tires, rubber belts, rubber shoes, and other technical rubber goods.